Limonia acidissima: Distribution

 Limonia acidissima is native to India (including the Andaman Islands), Bangladesh, and Sri Lanka.
 The species has also been introduced to Indochina and Malesia.

 Uses

 The fruit is used to make a fruit juice with astringent properties and jams.
-Ripe fruit can be used as pickle (mashed with green chili pepper, sugar and salt only).
+Ripe fruit can be used as a pickle (mashed with green chili pepper, sugar and salt only).

 In some parts of India, mainly Gujarat, the fruit pulp is used to make chutney, which is then used as a main condiment in and on top of meals, especially in winter.

-In Tamil Nadu, the wood apple is ubiquitous, the ripe fruit is eaten mixed with sugar or other sweetener.
+The wood apple is ubiquitous in Tamil Nadu, where the ripe fruit is eaten mixed with sugar or another sweetener.
 The name of the wood apple (vilam) is used as the canonical example of a two-syllable prosodic foot in traditional Tamil song.

 In Myanmar, the wood is used to make the distinctive local face cream thanaka.

+Nutrition

+The fruit contains a considerable amount of protein, carbohydrate, iron, fat, calcium, and vitamins B and C.